syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Entering the cropping area manually

-To manually enter the cropping area without enabling the cropping functionality, use the overloaded `Crop(Rect rect)` method.
+To manually enter the cropping area use the `Crop(Rect rect)` method.
 It can be done by simply define a rectangle and pass it to the `Crop` method.
-If the `isEllipse` parameter is set to true, it will perform an ellipse crop.
-The default value of `isEllipse` is `false`.
+If the `isEllipse` parameter is set to true, it will perform an elliptical crop.
+The default value of `isEllipse` parameter is `false`.

 {% highlight C# %}

 imageEditor.Crop(new Rect(50,50,150,200));
+imageEditor.SaveEdits();

 {% endhighlight %}